sazzle2611/puppet-postfix/README.md

 ## Limitations

-This module takes the (somewhat laborious) approach of creating parameters for each `main.cf` setting rather than just pass in a large hash of settings which should result in more control.
-Also, because Postfix allows you to recursively define parameters in terms of other parameters it makes validating values impossible unless that convention is discouraged.
+This module takes the (somewhat laborious) approach of creating parameters for each `main.cf` setting rather than just pass in a large hash of settings, which should result in more control.

+Because Postfix allows you to recursively define parameters in terms of other parameters it makes validating values impossible unless that convention is forbidden.
 Currently this module allows recursive parameter expansion and so only validates that values are either strings or arrays (of strings).

-Any setting that accepts the boolean `yes`/`no` values is mapped to a native Puppet boolean type.
+Any setting that accepts a boolean `yes`/`no` value also accepts native Puppet boolean values.
 Any multi-valued setting accepts an array of values.

 For referring to other settings, ensure that the `$` is escaped appropriately using either `\` or `''` to prevent Puppet expanding the variable itself.